ymerejsasnak/inahouse/README.md

 TO DO NEXT!

+- realization: this was too ambitious for my current ability level (and also I should have put more work into planning it before jumping into coding)

+so simplify:
+- remove items (simplify!)
+- make it only 2 characters

+more ideas/todo:
+- add character regard variables (how chars view each other, 1 for personality 1 for attractiveness) (which will only come into play in scene 2 and 3?
+- add random descriptions/sentences?
--work on dialogue trees (more random options at end of if branches) -work on actions (char alone, char + item, char + char) (and stat changes for both of above)
+- work on dialogue trees (more random options at end of if branches)

--code interactions between char and items

--implement scenes
+- expand actions to involve char + char

+- implement scenes (make just make diff method for each scene ie act1, act2...speak1, speak2, etc.)

--expand on content
+-expand on content (more random options, etc....and add some flavor actions/dialogue per person)